The DUI Process

 This is the first of many court dates in the "DUI process."
 If you fail to appear for this date or any others, the judge will order a Failure to Appear Warrant in your name.
 This initiates a bench warrant for your arrest and an OJW is issued to the DMV to suspend your license until you have cleared the warrant and paid the OJW and warrant fees with the court.
 When you hire an attorney and your attorney properly advises you of the charges and penalties, this date can sometimes be vacated.
 You should consult with your attorney on the status of your arraignment date and whether or not it can be vacated.

 If you were required to post bond or bail, then your arraignment hearing may be called a Bond Appearance instead.
-A Bond Appearance is very similar to an arraignment hearing.
+A Bond Appearance is very similar to an arraignment hearing in Colorado.
 A Judge or Magistrate will advise you of the pending charges against you and the possible penalties associated with each charge.

-In addition, the court will likely impose terms and conditions of bond, such as:
+In addition, the Colorado court will likely impose terms and conditions of bond, such as:

 - No Leaving the State without Court Permission